RemoteDebug/remotedebug-firefox-adapter/README.md

 # RemoteDebug Firefox Adaptor.

+**DEPRECATION: This protocol adapter has never left it's experimantal stage, and does currently nok work with Chrome DevTools, as the Remote Debugging API's have diverged.
+If you want to collaborate please reach out to me.**

 This is a protocol adaptor that allows you to remote debug Firefox instances via [RemoteDebug](http://remotedebug.org), aka Chrome Debugging protocol, with tools like Chrome DevTools.

 ![](https://raw.github.com/auchenberg/remotedebug-firefox-bridge/master/readme/animation.gif)